 We are a fully-integrated finance and investment company focused on the commercial real estate industry.
-We provide custom-tailored investment capital to highend private and corporate owners of real estate and invest directly across a range of real estate sectors.
-We are taxed as a real estate investment trust.
-Our three primary business segments are lending, net leasing and real estate investment.
+We provide custom-tailored investment capital to high-end private and corporate owners of real estate and invest directly across a range of real estate sectors.
+We are taxed as a real estate investment trust, or "REIT," for U.S. federal income tax purposes and have invested more than \$35 billion over the past two decades.
+Our primary business segments are real estate finance, net lease, operating properties and land.